Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks: Dealing with empty hooks

 Bias and variability of the estimators are evaluated in this section through simulation studies.
 Several plausible scenarios have been studied to give some robust results and advice about the behaviour of all the indices.

-Specifying data generators is the first step of simulation studies.
+Specifying data generators (Operating Models) is the first step of simulation studies.
 In our specific case, we have at first glance, different solutions.
-We can use the Simple Exponential Model but this model doesn't simulate any empty hooks, and it provides some non-integer catch because of the normal hypothesis.
+We can use the Simple Exponential Model but this model doesn't simulate any empty hooks, and it provides non-integer catch values because of the normal hypothesis.
 The two other solutions (ie MEM1 and MEM2) will be used to study the different scenarios.

-This choice of data simulator gives obviously an advantage to MEM1 if the data were simulated with MEM1 and to MEM2 in the other case.
+This choice of Operating Model gives obviously an advantage to MEM1 if the data were simulated with MEM1 and to MEM2 in the other case.

-For one set of fixed parameters (that is $\lambda_T$, $\lambda_{NT}$, $L$ the total number of sets, $S$ the soak time, $N$ the number of hooks on a longline) 5000 fake datasets are generated and the corresponding estimated values for $\lambda_T$ and $\lambda_{NT}$ have been computed.
+For one set of fixed parameters (that is $\lambda_T$, $\lambda_{NT}$, $L$ the total number of sets, $S$ the soak time, $N$ the number of hooks on a longline) 5000 fake datasets are generated and the corresponding estimated values for $\lambda_T$ and $\lambda_{NT}$ computed.
 A relative bias and a coefficient of variation are derived from these simulations.
-To study the impact of the estimation via a numerical algorithm, we also compute the estimators by maximizing the log likelihood using a non linear optimization algorithm.
+To study the impact of the estimation via a numerical algorithm, we also compute the estimators by maximizing the log likelihood using a non-linear optimization algorithm.